Safety Center

 • Distracted driving

-Distractions such as talking on the phone or to other passengers were a factor in nearly 60 percent of cases
+Distractions such as talking on the phone or to other passengers is a factor in 60 percent of cases.

 • Speeding